cedarbaum/closingdoors.nyc/README.md

 ### Configuring max stop distance for each system

-The maximum range (in KM) to fetch stops for each system, can be configured with the below environment variables:
+The maximum range (in KM) to fetch stops for each system can be configured with the below environment variables:

 ```
-# Default max stop distance if not specified for a system,
+# Default max stop distance if not specified for a system
 NEXT_PUBLIC_MAX_STOP_DISTANCE_KM=3.2

 # Max distance for NYC Subway stops